First Sioux Falls Pool Closes For the Season

 Hours are daily for open swim from 1:00 PM to 5:00 PM and family swim from 6:30 to 8:00 PM.

-Another option to cool off and get wet include Pioneer Spray Park at East Pine Street and North Jessica Avenue, which is open from 11:00 AM to 8:00 PM daily.
+Another option to cool off and get wet includes Pioneer Spray Park at East Pine Street and North Jessica Avenue, which is open from 11:00 AM to 8:00 PM daily.

 The Midco aquatic center is open year round, located near 26th street and Western Avenue in Sioux Falls.